hashicorp/terraform/website/source/docs/providers/terraform-enterprise/index.html.markdown

 The following arguments are supported:

-* `address` - (Optional) Terrafrom Enterprise server endpoint.
+* `address` - (Optional) Terraform Enterprise server endpoint.
 Defaults to public Terraform Enterprise.
 This is only required when using an on-premise deployment of Terraform Enterprise.
 This can also be specified with the `ATLAS_ADDRESS` shell environment variable.

 * `token` - (Required) API token.
 This can also be specified with the `ATLAS_TOKEN` shell environment variable.